keithjasper83/Scorched2024/README.md

 A simple Scorched Earth clone written in C++ using SFML.
 Every publish of this project will be a "working" version, it may be buggy but will always work when compiled and ran with the latest version of Visual Studio.

+## ChangeLog
+ 	- Implemented atmospheric particles (think snow or dust or rain) 12-11-2023

 ## A work in progress
 Due to the nature of this project, it is a work in progress.
 I will be adding features as I go along.
 However, I will only be maintaining this occasionally as an excercise in "because I can", the main version of this game and activly supported will be made in Unity Framework for a more consistent and easier to maintain version for cross compatability with multiple devices.